 Chichen Itza – small but beautiful

 With a height of 30 meters, the pyramid of Kukulkan is relatively small compared to other historical ruins.
-The Mayan ruin of Tikal for example has 47 meters and even the pyramid of Coba is with 42 meters higher.
-But its symbolism and architecture make Chichen Itza espectacular.
+The Mayan ruin of Tikal, for example, has 47 meters and even the pyramid of Coba is 42 meters high.
+But its symbolism and architecture make Chichen Itza spectacular.
 Inside the pyramid of Kukulkan is a smaller but similarly shaped structure.
-There, in 1035, a figure called Chac Mool was found, and two years later a red jaguar with eyes made of jade.
+There, in 1035, a figure called Chac Mool was found, and two years later, a red jaguar with eyes made of jade.
 While the outer temple was dated to the 11th century AD, the interior dates back to the 9th century AD.

 During a visit to the Mayan ruins of Chichen Itza, you will notice many guides who clap their hands in front of the main building.
 They want to demonstrate to their visitors the ingenious acoustic construction.
 Because the clapping produces an echo that is very similar to the sounds of the sacred bird Quetzal.
 It is assumed that these and other acoustic elements have deliberately flowed into the construction.